skunert/whatIsOntheSkale/README.md

 # Step 2.
 Deploying This Boilerplate Example

-##Deploy this repo into Geeny Runtime Environment
+## Deploy this repo into Geeny Runtime Environment
 Follow the tutorial to deploy this repo as the sample application.
-Make sure you include `Skale_Command`, `Skale_Measure`, `Skale_Command` if you plan to use Skale device.
+Make sure you include `Skale_Command`, `Skale_Measure`, `Skale_Button` if you plan to use Skale device.
 For develco devices you need to add `DevelcoTOCI` and `DevelcoTICO` subscribeMessageTypes.
-Include all if you plan to use both skale and develco devices. [https://docs.geeny.io/getting-started/formulas/step-2/](https://docs.geeny.io/getting-started/formulas/step-2/)
+Include all if you plan to use both skale and develco devices. [https://docs.geeny.io/getting-started/formulas/](https://docs.geeny.io/getting-started/formulas/)

 ## Configure the application(formula) to use your connected devices
 0. [Get your auth token](https://connect.geeny.io/#!/auth/login_create) Use swagger ui to login with your registered developer account.
 In response you should receive your auth token.